Surabhi05-git/CAN-protocol-learning/README.md

 automotive embedded systems perspective.

-It includes presentation slides (converted to PDF) along with a simple C program demonstrating CAN signal packing and unpacking using bitwise operations.
+It includes presentation slides (converted to PDF) along with a simple C++ program demonstrating CAN signal reading and unpacking so we can use it in a SOA
 ---

 ## Topics Covered